Bourbon Baked Ham Recipe

 - 2. In a small saucepan, combine the remaining ingredients; cook and stir until smooth.

-- 3. Brush ham with some of the glaze; bake 20-25 minutes longer or until a meat thermometer reads 140°, brushing occasionally with remaining glaze.
+- 3. Brush ham with some of the glaze; bake 20-25 minutes longer or until a thermometer reads 140°, brushing occasionally with remaining glaze.
 Yield: 15 servings.

 Reviews for Bourbon Baked Ham